RanitaD27/CyberAware/replit.md

-# CyberGuard SMB - Cybersecurity Awareness Training Platform
+# CyberEdu Academy - Cybersecurity Awareness Learning Platform

 ## Overview

-CyberGuard SMB is a multimedia cybersecurity awareness training website designed specifically for small to medium-sized businesses (SMBs).
+CyberEdu Academy is a multimedia cybersecurity awareness training website designed for educational purposes.
 The platform delivers educational content on two core cybersecurity topics through an interactive, web-based experience that can be completed in approximately 10 minutes.

 ## User Preferences